-When is a Orb Paranormal
+When is a Orb Paranormal?

 In the paranormal realm orbs are generally defined as a semi-luminescent spherical shaped object.
-They may be seen with the naked eye but generally are discovered later on media, such as photographs (artifacts).
-Some orbs upon further visual inspection (photographs) are believed to have faces and other recognizable forms, such as clothing and objects embedded in the light.
-Some members of the paranormal community (and layman), believe orbs are the physical manifestation of a departed spirit or soul.
+They may be seen with the naked eye but generally are discovered later on media, such as photographs.
+Some orbs upon further visual inspection are believed to have faces and other recognizable forms within the orb.
+Some members of the paranormal community deeply believe some orbs are the physical manifestation of a departed spirit or soul.

-A majority of all captured orb artifacts are the result of, dust (particulate matter), bugs, or condensed water (mist or droplets).
-Dust is pervasive, omnipresent, and almost impossible to rule out as a reasonable explanation.
+A majority of all orb artifacts are the result of, dust (particulate matter), bugs, or condensed water (mist or droplets).
+Dust is omnipresent, and almost impossible to rule out as an explanation.
 Scoffing at every orb photo and summarily dismissing them based on dust, doesn’t give credit to the complexity of science.
 There are many natural forces at work such as gravity, particulate mass, electrical charges, heat transfer, air currents, and so forth.
 Little specks of in-significant dust particles and how they travel through space is much more complex than one may realize.

 Orb artifacts may appear spherical but when the physical matter is viewed under a microscope they are not.
 So why does non circular matter produce spheres on media?
 The best answer is a theory known as Orb Zone Theory (OZT), “Orbs are essentially an, extension of the ‘circle of confusion’ explanation given by camera manufacturers and serious photographers.”
-In explanation, an orb is a circle of confusion (complexity), which appears an out of focus highlight.
+In explanation, an orb is a circle of confusion (complexity), which appears as an out of focus highlight.

 The orb debate is likely to continue as long as the paranormal is being investigated.
 The bottom line is orbs can be produced by natural means and are not proof of a spiritual manifestation.
 The safe conclusion is that the presence of Orbs should be scrutinized heavily.